EVENTS AT SEA

 August 20

-Clipper Odyssey Clipper Cruise Line After cancelling the August 15 cruise because repairs were still not completed following the ship's grounding one July 31, it was announced that the August 26 "Alaska’s Glaciers, Fjords and Wildlife" cruise would also be cancelled because more time was needed to complete repairs.
+Clipper Odyssey Clipper Cruise Line After canceling the August 15 cruise because repairs were still not completed following the ship's grounding one July 31, it was announced that the August 26 "Alaska’s Glaciers, Fjords and Wildlife" cruise would also be cancelled because more time was needed to complete repairs.
 Finally resumed service Oct.
 1 in Papeete.

 Cancellations